-- Selecting Values for Activity Properties
+- "Selecting Values for Activity Properties" on page 148 - "Selecting Activity Labels" on page 149 - "Standard Properties for Activities" on page 150

-- Selecting Activity Label

-- Standard Properties for Activities

 Selecting Values for Activity Properties

 When you add an activity to the Process Editor canvas, the Properties view displays all of the valid properties for it.
 Some properties are activity-specific, and some are standard for all activities.